LukasWoodtli/WebPage/pelican/content/system_construction.md

-"compares the value in Register A with the value in a memory location If the two values are equal, the instruction copies the value in the second operand to the first operand and sets the ZF flag in the flag regsiters to 1.
+"compares the value in Register A with the value in a memory location If the two values are equal, the instruction copies the value in the second operand to the first operand and sets the ZF flag in the flag registers to 1.
 Otherwise it copies the value in the first operand to A register and clears ZF flag to 0"

 - Lock Prefix